seleb/MiniLD66/Game/Source/Game/readme.txt

 GAME TITLE

-Press * ENTER * to Begin

 //////////
 // Game //
 //////////

-Your populace has been comprimised by violent sleeper agents.
+Your populace has been comprimised by violent sleeper agents masquerading as regular civilians.
-Some of your civilians are sleeper agents.
 Identify and neutralize all of the sleeper agents while minimizing civilian causalties.
-Regular civialians will always walk around others in their path; sleeper agents will usually just murder the obstacle.
+Regular civilians will always walk around others in their path; sleeper agents will usually just murder the obstacle.
 Assume direct control and order a single civilian to murder others for you.
 Civilians are invincible as long as you are controlling them.

+Protect your populace, expand, repeat.

 //////////////
 // Controls //